-On the palm, they belong to the woman that is my mother, not wife, not daughter, not teacher, not friend.
+On the palm, they belong to the woman that is my mother – not wife, not daughter, not teacher, not friend.
 Mother, my mother.
-The skin, that is- it is impossibly soft and light and thin, like wind stretched delicately into a sheet of paper.
+The skin is impossibly soft and light and thin, like wind stretched delicately into a sheet of paper.
 The palm has been rounded and softened by the hair and breath of children.
 My mother’s hands always touch me by the palm, and that very palm, always exposed to me, is kind and warm, the veneer of the woman we know.

-But the back of my mother’s hands is more interesting.
+But the back of my mother’s hands are more interesting.

 It is the hand of an older woman who has seen and felt pain, and it is only when I notice the back of my mother’s hands that I begin to patch together the purple bags around her eyes, the lines etched around her mouth that will someday be carved into my own, the way she cracks her neck in pain as she gets up in the morning, the way she looks at herself in the mirror.

-The back of her hands is the woman who works in a job she hates with people she loves, is the woman who snaps at me when I leave food out or dishes unwashed, is the woman who drinks her coffee in the morning in total and complete silence.
-It is the woman who watches endless movies at 2 am because she cannot has not will not sleep even though she needs it desperately.
+The back of her hands is the woman who works in a job she hates with people she loves, the woman who snaps at me when I leave food out or dishes unwashed, the woman who drinks her morning coffee in total silence.
+It is the woman who watches endless movies at 2 a.m. because she cannot has not will not sleep even though she needs it desperately.

-When my mother cries, I stare at the back of her hands, at where the skin is scrunched and where it is not, because to me it is like a topical map of the life she led before, the life I have pieced together from other’s memories.
+When my mother cries, I stare at the back of her hands, where the skin is scrunched and where it is not, like a topical map of the life she led before, the life I have pieced together from others’ memories.
 Before my brother, before me, before the house, before her husband.

-I suspect she has had old hands – an old soul – but she has told me this is not true, not since she was a little girl, the core of an affair, a divorce, the core of a small, small girl who never felt wanted in a family that knew and held in their hearts the circumstances of her birth.
+I suspect she has old hands – an old soul – but she has told me this is not true, not since she was a little girl, the core of an affair, a divorce, the small girl who never felt wanted in a family that knew and held in their hearts the circumstances of her birth.